 CPU performance is one aspect of measuring the performance of a system.
 Monitoring the performance of CPU is essential to debug processes inside any system, manage system resources, making system decisions, and evaluating and examining systems in real time.
 There are a lot of tools available to monitor and display CPU performance and these tools rely on system calls that are built into the operating system to extract the performance readings.

-In this article, we will explore a few CPU/Performance monitoring tool and their usages in any Linux based distros.
+In this tutorial, we will explore a best CPU usage monitoring tool and their usages in any Linux based distros.

 The top command displays real time view of performance related data of all running processes in a system.
 By default, the top command updates data in every 5 seconds.
 Type 'top' from the terminal to view the statistical data related to the performance of a system.

 To modify the output of top command, type 'i' to remove the idle processes from the display.
 To revert back type 'i' again.
 To sort the data by memory usage type 'M', to sort by how long the processes have been running type 'S' and type 'P' to sort by CPU usage again.
 It is also possible to modify the processes from within the top command.
 Type 'u' to view processes owned by a specific user, 'k' to kill processes and 'r' to renice them.